mring33621/SmallEvoExamples/README.md

 ---

-SmallEvo and its exmaples are released as open source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+SmallEvo and its examples are released as open source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).